What is a UCAS centre?

 - Receive monthly mailings from UCAS giving you news, insight and up-to-date information about the application process that you can pass on to your students.

 - Subscribe to Adviser Track – the service that shows your applicants and their status once they have submitted an application.
 View where your applicants are, if they have replied or are ready to reply to their offers, and where they are accepted.
+Please note, for the 2020 cycle, our new adviser portal replaces Apply for advisers and Adviser Track, which means everyone will have access to this service, for free.

 - As part of the subscription service, you will receive Applicant Status Reports which give you a unique snapshot of where your applications are once they have been submitted to UCAS.